One Million Degrees

-One Million Degrees (OMD) is a non-profit organisation based in Chicago, Illinois, USA.
+One Million Degrees (OMD) is a nonprofit organization based in Chicago, Illinois.
 OMD aims to support students from low-income backgrounds in the Chicago area to graduate from community college.
 Additionally, OMD helps students network with professionals and receive mentoring in their chosen career fields.
 One Million Degrees offers financial, educational, and emotional support throughout the participants' studies.

 History

 David Scherer, Rose Lizarraga, and the family of Daniel Kerrane founded the Daniel M. Kerrane Foundation in 2002 to assist Chicago-area community college students, and to raise graduation rates in the area.
 By 2006, the program would evolve into One Million Degrees.
 The organization aims to provide financial support, mentoring, and access to training for school and work.
 In 2006, One Million Degrees began with 21 students.
 By 2014, 500 students had graduated from the program.

 In 2013, Paige Ponder became the CEO of One Million Degrees.
 Ponder formerly worked in Chicago Public Schools and was the leader of the STEM organization Project Exploration.
 She also worked in The Grow Network and at McGraw-Hill Education.

 In 2014, assistant professor at University of Illinois Lorenzo Baber conducted a study where he interviewed alumni of the One Million Degrees program.
 His goal was to examine whether or not the program had impacted individual's life trajectories.
 He found that participants felt the organization focused on each of the individuals, their skills, and their goals, and attempted to expand on those.
 Baber concluded that One Million Degrees' organizational structure is beneficial because it "fosters a commitment to change and development in their participants".
 In 2015, a study done by a PhD student at Northwestern University examined how OMD could help people transition into adulthood.
 The study concluded that OMD's focus on capital and personal growth helped achieve this goal with many other graduates.

 In 2017, One Million Degrees was nominated in Inside Philanthropys fifth annual Philanthropy Awards, recognizing the work of non-for-profits.